xaviermarchal/angular-calendar/README.md

 The created event is always depending on the user selected.
 By default, there are only three users logged (Xavier, Corentin and Gaultier)

-The user can edit a created event, and change start date and end date, title, color.
+The user can edit a created event, and change start date, end date, title and color.
 He can also delete the event.

 ## Interactions